apache/mxnet/docs/tutorials/gluon/save_load_params.md

 net.save_params(file_name)
 ```

-That's it!
 We have successfully saved the parameters of the model into a file.

 ## Loading model parameters from file